ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 There is evidence that people living in malaria endemic areas do gain immunity over their lifetimes.
 We assume this is represented in prevalence and incidence rates from GBD.
 We do not include in this model any gains in malaria resistance from prior exposure.

+For the nutrition optimization work, our model is focused on child growth failure and its effects.
+Therefore, malaria is included to capture CGF's effects on malaria, but does not include additional detail not relevant for this model.

 .. todo::